 I can not say enough good things about this school.
 The teachers have so much compassion for military children and they do an amazing job helping them with difficult transitions.
 The staff make parents and students feel welcomed at all times.
 The class sizes are small allowing the teachers and aids to work closely with each student and they are able to individualize some of the curriculm to meet each students needs.
 If you are moving to Hanscom your child will be well cared for here.

 Hanscom Primary School is a public elementary school.
 The principal of Hanscom Primary School is Randy Davis.
-313 students attend Hanscom Primary School and are mostly Multiracial; White, non-Hispanic; and Asian/Pacific Islander.
-15% of the 313 students here get reduced lunch prices.
+313 students go to Hanscom Primary School and identify primarily as Multiracial; White, non-Hispanic; and Asian/Pacific Islander.
+15% of the 313 students here are paying reduced lunch prices.
 The student to teacher ratio at Hanscom Primary School is 9:1.
 Maria Hastings Elementary School is one of the nearest elementary schools.

 - Computer arts

 |Native Hawaiian or Other Pacific Islander||0.3%||0%|

 |Students eligible for free or reduced-price lunch program||15%||14%|

 This school is amazing..
 As a military family moving from school to school this facility has it down!
 My son came from a west coast school with a large reading issue.
 In the two years of "intervention" from our old school nothing changed.
 Two weeks in this school and my son has improved to almost grade level..
 I have nothing but wonderful things to say about all aspects of this schools some may complain about the "older" building with no air con.
 However there is a plan in place to rebuild a new school.
 I would send my kids here even if they were schooled in portables..
 Kudos to all.!!!
 I love this school!